akamai/esi-test-server-docker/README.md

 To stop the container, use `docker ps` to obtain the container ID and `docker stop` or `docker kill` to make it exit.

-### Changing default hostname and ports - note the use of -p
+### Changing internal container ports - note the use of -p
+It is unlikely that you will need to make use of this.

-`docker run -p 8080:8080 -p 8081:8081 akamai-ets:latest --local_hostname mymachine.corporate.network --ets_port 8080 --sandbox_port 8081`
+`docker run -p 9080:8080 -p 9081:8081 akamai-ets:latest --ets_port 8080 --sandbox_port 8081`

-The ETS server can now be accessed using `curl -v -L http://localhost:8080/`
+The ETS server can now be accessed using `curl -v -L http://localhost:9080/`.

 ## Networking
 Users have a variety of options for how to expose ports with Docker.
 We've chosen to suggest port forwarding due to its compatibility and simplicity.
 See [this article](https://www.ctl.io/developers/blog/post/docker-networking-rules/) for more information on Docker networking options.